khieta/khieta.github.io/_pages/cv.md

   * Minors in Mathematics and Asian Languages and Literatures (Japanese)

 ##  Work experience
-I joined AWS full time in July 2022.
+I worked at Amazon (AWS) July 2022 - September 2024.

 During my time as a student, I was fortunate enough to have several internships:
 * Microsoft Quantum, Summer 2021